-In analysing the harms data we have explored the discrepancies in the number of events between CRFs and the CSR; we present all AEs rather than only those happening at a particular rate (as Keller et al. did); the MedDRA system groups events into broader system-organ-class (SOC) groups - psychiatric, cardiovascular, gastrointestinal, respiratory and other (consistent with the published paper); we break down events by severity, selecting AEs coded as severe, and utilising the listing in CSR Appendix G of patients who discontinued for any reason; we include an analysis of the effects of prior treatment, presenting the run-in phase profiles of medication taken by patients entering each of the three arms of the study, and comparing the list of AEs experienced by patients on concomitant medication (from Appendix B) versus those not on other medication; and we extract the events occurring during the taper and follow-up phase.
+In analysing the harms data we have explored the discrepancies in the number of events between CRFs and the CSR; we present all AEs rather than only those happening at a particular rate (as Keller et al. did); we group events into broader system-organ-class (SOC) groups - psychiatric, cardiovascular, gastrointestinal, respiratory and other; we break down events by severity, selecting AEs coded as severe, and utilising the listing in CSR Appendix G of patients who discontinued for any reason; we include an analysis of the effects of prior treatment, presenting the run-in phase profiles of medication taken by patients entering each of the three arms of the study, and comparing the list of AEs experienced by patients on concomitant medication (from Appendix B) versus those not on other medication; and we extract the events occurring during the taper and follow-up phase.